 The intricate network of dry river beds that trace the Lake Manly's historic retreat, leave behind the otherworldly salt flats of Badwater Basin in Death Valley, California.

-The rising of these mountains and the sinking of the valley have resulted in a rain shadow effect, which has significantly influenced the drying up of Lake Manly.
-This interplay between mountainous barriers and the valley floor has resulted in the unique geological features we can witness today in Death Valley.
+The rising of these mountains causes the sinking of the valley, which have resulted in a rain shadow effect that has significantly influenced the drying up of Lake Manly.
+This interplay between mountainous barriers and the valley floor has resulted in the unique geological features we can witness today in the creation and disappearance of Lake Manly in Death Valley.

 Lake Manly, once a vast body of water that has now temporarily reappeared in Death Valley, is surrounded by barren brown salt flats, cut through by white dry rivers of salt, showing the area's unique geological features and fascinating history.